bnielsen1965/atarijs-server/README.md

 ## using the server

 Copy ATR image files into the atarijs-server/public/images/ directory.

 Use a web browser and enter the address and port number of the server in the web browser location bar.

-Drag and drop files and images to move them between the file list, emulated drives and parked image slots.
+Drag and drop files and floppy image files in the web page to move them between the file list, emulated drives and parked image slots.

+**NOTE: Floppy images in the drives are in the server memory and writes to the floppies does not change the file on the server's drive.** Use the *Save* icon on a drive to save the current floppy image back to the server file.